Severe Thunderstorm Warning issued for Porter by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Porter by NWS

-Effective: 2021-08-10 21:35:00 EDT Expires: 2021-08-10 22:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Continuous cloud to ground lightning is occurring with these storms.
+Effective: 2021-08-10 21:20:00 EDT Expires: 2021-08-10 22:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Large hail and damaging winds and continuous cloud to ground lightning is occurring with these storms.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Porter A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 915 PM CDT FOR NORTHERN PORTER COUNTY At 834 PM CDT, severe thunderstorms were located along a line extending from near Porter to Hobart, moving east at 45 mph.
-HAZARD...60 mph wind gusts and nickel size hail.
+Target Area: Porter The National Weather Service in Chicago has issued a * Severe Thunderstorm Warning for Northern Porter County in northwestern Indiana * Until 915 PM CDT. * At 820 PM CDT, severe thunderstorms were located along a line extending from 7 miles northwest of Ogden Dunes to Griffith, moving east at 55 mph.
+HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Portage, Valparaiso, Chesterton, South Haven, Porter, Burns Harbor, Ogden Dunes, Town of Pines, Beverly Shores, Wheeler and Dune Acres.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...0.88 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Portage, Valparaiso, Chesterton, South Haven, Porter, Burns Harbor, Ogden Dunes, Town of Pines, Beverly Shores, Wheeler and Dune Acres.
+This includes...
+Valparaiso University, Indiana Dunes State Park, and Porter County Fairgrounds.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0